jmrichardson/simfin/README.md

 * Extract and flatten [SimFin bulk](https://simfin.com/data/access/api) data

     * Bulk download csv file requires [extraction](https://github.com/SimFin/bd-extractor) into a SimFinDataset.
-This dataset is enumerated into a sparse (daily combined with quarterly data) pandas dataframe using the extract() method.
+This dataset is enumerated into a sparse pandas dataframe (daily combined with quarterly data) using the extract() method.
     * The extracted dataframe can then be flattened into quarterly observations while preserving daily closing price history.
-The flatten() method calculates close monthly and quarterly averages and creates new features for 1, 2, 3, 6, 9 and 12 previous months and 1, 2, 3, 4, 5, 6, 8 and 12 quarters.
+The flatten() method calculates close monthly and quarterly averages and creates new features for 1, 2, 3, 6, 9 and 12 previous months and 1, 2, 3, 4, 5, 6, 8 and 12 quarters respectively.
     * In addition to SimFin's ratios, a handful of other feature ratios are calculated.

 ```buildoutcfg